I Didn't Know I Was Pregnant: Production history and cancellation

 The series is shown on Discovery en Español and the OWN.

 TLC pulled the series from its schedule on July 15, 2011 citing low ratings.
-TLC announced in later July that the series would return to finish its fourth and final season on August 17, 2011.
+TLC announced in late July that the series would return to finish its fourth and final season on August 17, 2011.
 The final episode aired on October 19, 2011.

 TLC reprised the series in 2015 for special episodes titled I Still Didn't Know I Was Pregnant, featuring women who have had two surprise pregnancies.